peterjc/thapbi-pict/docs/negatives.rst

 and a negative control contains a biological sequence at abundance 136, then the threshold for the non-control samples in that folder is raised to 136.

+If you have no spike-in controls, then any sequences in the negative controls can raise the threshold - regardless of what they may or may not match in the reference database.

 Spike-in Controls
 -----------------